 Breast cancers can have receptors for the female hormones, oestrogen and progesterone.

-Oestrogen receptor negative or ER negative breast cancers have very low levels of oestrogen receptors or no oestrogen receptors.
+Oestrogen receptor negative or ER negative (ER-) breast cancers have very low levels of oestrogen receptors or no oestrogen receptors.

 Hormone therapies can work very well for cancers that are oestrogen receptor positive.
 They stop oestrogen from stimulating the cancer cells to grow and divide.